-Meeting this principle allows the college to demonstrate compliance with the six principles above, and provides assurance to individuals that their personal information is secure.
+5.2.1 Meeting the accountability requirements of data protection law allows the college to demonstrate compliance with the six principles above and provides assurance to individuals that their personal information is secure.
 The College has the following accountability arrangements in place.

-Data Protection Officer (DPO) An appointed DPO who can be contacted via the data protection mailbox.
-A DPO service for one day a week is supplied through a contract with HEFESTIS, gdpr@borderscollege.ac.uk Policies and procedures Policies and procedures with appropriate technical and organisational security measures.
-Assurance framework for SLT members to report on progress twice annually.
-Records of Processing Activities (Article 30 Register) Classification of types of data processed and the arrangements for each class within the Records of Processing Activities.
-This must be maintained and reviewed on a regular basis.
-Covering all departments with personal data: • the types of personal data collected • the source of the data • who (if anyone) it is shared with • the security measures in place • the retention and disposal periods • the legal basis that it is collected for and • the conditions for processing.
-Data protection by design and default When a policy, process or system involves personal data, the college builds in appropriate safeguards to protect the data from the start.
-Proportionate data protection impact assessment, to identify and mitigate privacy risks at each stage of every project/system enhancement/ replacement involving processing personal data.
-Data sharing agreements (DSA) These are in place for any third-party processing of personal data or where we share personal data with third parties.
-This could involve controller / controller or controller / processor sharing.
-Training All college staff, and students must complete data protection and information security training.
-Handling of data incidents/breaches Robust detection, investigation and internal reporting procedures for data incident management and, where applicable, reporting to the Information Commissioner's Office (ICO) and data subjects affected within 72 hours of discovery.
-The DPO shall recommend, where necessary, actions to inform data subjects and reduce risks to their privacy arising from the breach.
+Data Protection We have an appointed DPO who can be contacted via the data Officer (DPO) protection mailbox: gdpr@borderscollege.ac.uk Policies and Policies and procedures to demonstrate appropriate technical procedures and organisational security measures are in place.
+Records of This covers the types of activities for each business area of the college where Processing personal data is processed and the arrangements in place.
+This must be Activities (Article maintained and reviewed on a regular basis.
+30 Register) Data protection When a policy, process or system involves personal data, the by design and college builds in appropriate safeguards to protect the data from default the start.
+This includes a Data Protection Impact Assessment process, to identify and mitigate privacy risks.
+Agreement / Ensuring appropriate contracts are in place with third-party organisations who Contract process personal data on the college's behalf and where the college shares documentation personal data with other organisations that this is properly documented in a data sharing agreement (DSA).
+Training All college staff and students must complete data protection and information security training.
+Handling of data Robust detection, investigation and internal reporting incidents / procedures for data incident management and, where breaches applicable, reporting to the Information Commissioner's Office (ICO) and data subjects affected within 72 hours of discovery.
+The DPO shall recommend, where necessary, actions to inform data subjects and reduce risks arising from the breach.